dalodeju/Simulated-Personal-Data-Discovery-Removal-Assistant/README.md

 # Simulated Personal Data Discovery & Removal Assistant

 A robust multi-agent system for discovering, analyzing, and recommending actions on personal data in a simulated digital ecosystem.
-Developed as a Master's project for Designing Intelligent Agents.

 ## Project Overview